Chinese New Left: Maoist Communist Party of China

-A group of workers and students formed the Maoist Communist Party of China in 2008, an underground, non-recognized political party opposing the ruling Communist Party government.
-A reported party manifesto, The Ten Declarations of the Maoist Communist Party of China, was posted on the Internet, in which the legitimacy of the Chinese Communist Party was questioned.
+A group of workers and students formed the Maoist Communist Party of China in 2008, an underground, non-recognized political party opposing the ruling Chinese Communist Party (CCP) government.
+A reported party manifesto, The Ten Declarations of the Maoist Communist Party of China, was posted on the Internet, in which the legitimacy of the CCP was questioned.
 The party advocates a reversal of the Deng Xiaoping reforms and a return to socialism.

 Chongqing model

 Politician Bo Xilai was promoted in October 2007 to party chief of Chongqing, a troubled province with high levels of pollution and unemployment and poor public health.
 Bo began a policy of expanding state-owned industries, in contrast with the rest of China, which was embracing market reforms.
 He led an economic reform of the region which was known as the Chongqing model and focused on expanding state influence in the economy, anti-corruption campaigns, and the promotion of "Red Culture".
 The policy also supported strong public welfare programs for the poor, unemployed, and elderly.

 Bo began the Red Culture Movement in 2008, which promoted Maoist culture in opposition to the capitalist culture that characterized the Chinese reformists.
 Radio and television played Maoist propaganda and students were organized to "return to the countryside" and promote the singing of "red songs" during this period.

 From 2009 to 2011, Chongqing began prosecuting alleged Triad members in the Chongqing gang trials.
 An estimated 4,781 people were arrested during the crackdown.
 The prosecution was controversial in its use of torture, forced confessions, and inhumane treatment of witnesses.

 In 2013, Bo was found guilty of corruption and sentenced to life imprisonment.
 He is incarcerated at Qincheng Prison.
 Bo was removed as Chongqing's party chief and lost his seat on the Politburo.
 Bo's supporters formed the Zhi Xian Party to protest his conviction, but it was swiftly banned.

-The Red Culture Movement drew New Left intellectuals.
+The Red Culture Movement drew in New Left intellectuals.